jtownson/swakka/readme.md

 * Long
 * Boolean

-Swakka defines implicit (Akka) JsonFormats to convert all of these types (and their Optional variants) into Swagger json.
+Swakka defines implicit (Spray) JsonFormats to convert all of these types (and their Optional variants) into Swagger json.
 You just need to import these conversions:
 ```scala
 import net.jtownson.swakka.OpenApiJsonProtocol._